Biographies of Presenters (Listed Alphabetically)

 Kate Gilligan

-Kate has been coming to FanFair/Transweek since 2016.
+Kate has been coming to TransWeek since 2016.
 She loves every minute of it.
-The first time the Fair was over and she had to drive home, her pink cloud burst and she cried she had to leave.
+After her first TransWeek was over and she had to on the drive home, her pink cloud burst and she cried she had to leave.

 Kate is originally from Massachusetts but now lives in Virginia.
 She is active in two non-profits and seeks out newcomers there as well.